 UW Bothell First Year & Pre-Major Students

 If you are currently enrolled at the University of Washington Bothell as a First Year & Pre-Major student, you should meet with your Pre-Major advisor to complete your application for admission to any School of Interdisciplinary Arts & Sciences major.
-Please review the major planning worksheet below for admission requirements and prerequisites.
+Please review the major planning worksheets for admission requirements and prerequisites.

 If you have questions about IAS majors, major requirements, admission process and application status, please contact the Admissions advisors at firstname.lastname@example.org.